 Don’t take it from me; listen to one of the most famous, successful billionaires out there, Richard Branson.
 He wrote a blog post on why positivity is so important.
 Long story short, positivity can spread to others.
 It can make you and your team more productive and happy while making work more enjoyable.

 Moreover, consider the downsides of negativity.
 I used to be a naturally negative person before I got into self help and I didn’t even realize it.
 Negative thinking can spiral downwards into depression, anxiety, lack of will to do anything, lack of energy, frustration, anger, resentment, frustration, jealousy, and/or a greater willingness to give up.

 Here is what I found works:

-Build An Environment That Only Radiates Positivity
+1. Build An Artificial Environment That Only Radiates Positivity

 Jon Morrow had a tough life.
 He couldn’t move from the neck down.
 He lived off welfare and couldn’t earn his own money or the government would take it.
 Even small dreams like having his own job seemed far out of reach.